 47. Shaggy Layers in Waves To the Shoulder

 If your hair doesn’t fall in natural waves like this, then using the flat iron curl trick will help you make the most of this shag look.
 You can keep it sleek and straight if you want, too, but the curls play up the contrast in highlights and lowlights with any color treatment, but especially the blonde and golden shifts shown here.

 48. Uneven Blunt Bangs with Long Blunt Tiers

 Chunky pieces and an uneven, high-cut fringe are bold looks that are even easier to pull off in shaggy layers.
-The subtle ombre that transitions from chocolate brown to golden blond showcase how the different tiers blend together.
+The subtle ombre that transitions from chocolate dark brown hair to golden blond showcase how the different tiers blend together.
 This is the kind of funky, rocker-inspired look that you can still wear to work any day.